 For beach days, Fiumefreddo (a ten to fifteen-minute drive away) has Marina di Cottone, a long stretch of shingle beach, relaxed and uncrowded even in the summer months.
 If you prefer sand, then Giardini Naxos is only slightly further away.
 Isola Bella, the fashionable, rocky beach which serves Taormina, is also an easy drive from Etnalodge.

 For city and culture-lovers, Taormina is just a twenty-minute drive to the north, while Catania is forty minutes to the south.
 We are also very close to the attractive medieval walled town of Randazzo, the nearest town to the summit of Etna, which has a long, fascinating, and bloody history due to its strategic high positioning.
 For fans of The Godfather, Forza D'Agro and Savoca, which were used for location filming of The Godfather Part Two, are worth a visit.

 Who Are We?

-We are Kate and Davide, an English/Sicilian couple, and we have been living at Etnalodge with our two exuberant Jack Russell terriers and our ninja cat since 2015.
-In mid-2017 our baby son was born, and in the first half of 2018 we undertook extensive renovation and restructuring works to the half of the house which has now become the holiday cottage, enlarging and improving the existing rooms while still maintaining their traditional character.
+We are Davide and Kate, and we have been living at Etnalodge with our two exuberant Jack Russell terriers and our ninja cat since 2015.
+In the first half of 2018 we undertook extensive renovation and restructuring works to the half of the house which has now become the holiday cottage, enlarging and improving the existing rooms while still maintaining their traditional character.

 Kate is originally from the Somerset countryside, but moved to Puglia to teach English in 2009.
-From there she just kept moving south, through Calabria and thence to Sicily, where she stopped, fell in love with Davide, and they got married.
+From there she just kept moving south, through Calabria and on to Sicily.
 She speaks English and Italian, and the odd word of Sicilian.